-WASHINGTON STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Compare numbers K.CC.6.
-Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies.
-Book: For the Birds Greater Than, Less Than More Than, Fewer Than More Than Fewer Than Make a Math Story: More Than, Fewer Than Make and Count Groups Greater, less, or equal.pdf: Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group.
-Beans and More More Than Buttons Short Names, Long Names Noodle Necklaces Grouped Do Count!
+MARYLAND STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Count to Tell the Number of Objects continued 1 K.CC.6.
+Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group (e.g., by using matching and counting strategies).
+(Include groups with up to ten objects).
+Book: For the Birds Greater Than, Less Than More Than, Fewer Than More Than Fewer Than Fewer Than Make a Math Story: More Than, Fewer Than Greater, less, or equal.pdf: Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group.
+Beans and More More Than Buttons Short Names, Long Names Noodle Necklaces Groups Do Count!
 More Than, Fewer Than, Equal Which Has More?
 1 Fewer Than More or Fewer Which Has More?
-2 Greater or Less More Than/Fewer Than Flashcard Sets K.CC.7.
-Compare two numbers between 1 and 10 presented as written numerals.
-Book: For the Birds Greater Than, Less Than More Than, Fewer Than More Than Fewer Than Order Numbers Make a Math Story: More Than, Fewer Than Number Recognition and Sense Comparing numbers.pdf: Compare two numbers between 1 and 10 presented as written numerals.
+2 Greater or Less More Than/Fewer Than Flashcard Sets Compare Numbers K.CC.7 Compare two numbers between one and ten presented as written numerals.
+Book: For the Birds Greater Than, Less Than More Than, Fewer Than More Than Fewer Than Order Numbers Make a Math Story: More Than, Fewer Than Comparing numbers.pdf: Compare two numbers between 1 and 10 presented as written numerals.
 More or Less Spinner Catch Me If You Can!
 Greater or Less Less or Greater Spinner Board game Number cards